BlueSquare23/web-lgsm/docs/Architecture.md

 In practice in our app the repository looks like this.

-First off in our domain layer we have:
+First off in our _Domain Layer_ we have:

 * A Domain Entity: [`app/domain/entities/game_server.py`](../app/domain/entities/game_server.py)